Nelkit/DSI-AT2-data-analysis-project/README.md

 # DSI Assessment Task 2 - Data Analysis Project

+## Project Overview
+This repository contains the **DSI Assessment Task 2** project for the Data Science and Innovation program.
+The project involves **dataset exploration, literature review, problem definition, and approach planning**, covering all stages of the assignment.

+---

 ## How to open this project with Google Colab

 ### 1. Open Colab Notebook from GitHub